Dragan Milovanović (politician, born 1953): Mayor of Podujevo

-Milovanović's campaign literature from the 1996 Yugoslavian election indicates that he served as mayor of Podujevo for two mandates.
-This presumably means that he became mayor after the May 1992 and December 1992 Serbian local elections.
-The same source also indicates that the SPS overturned the Radical Party's local administration in his second term.
+Milovanović served as mayor of Podujevo after the May 1992 and December 1992 Serbian local elections.
+The Radical Party's 1996 campaign literature indicates that the Socialist Party succeeded in bringing down his local administration during his second term.

 Parliamentarian

 Milovanović was given the third position on the Radical Party's list for Priština in the 1997 Serbian parliamentary election and received a mandate after the list won four seats.
 The SRS joined a coalition government led by the Socialist Party of Serbia in March 1998, and Milovanović served as a supporter of the administration.
 In late 1998, he was appointed as the Radical Party's acting chair for Kosovo.

 Serbia lost effective control over most of Kosovo, including Podujevo, after the Kosovo War and the 1999 NATO bombing of Yugoslavia.

 Vojislav Koštunica of the Democratic Opposition of Serbia (DOS) defeated Slobodan Milošević in the 2000 Yugoslavian presidential election, a watershed moment in Serbian and Yugoslavian politics.
 Serbia's government fell in October 2000, the Radical Party moved into opposition, and a new Serbian parliamentary election was held in December 2000.
 Before the vote, Serbia's electoral laws were reformed such that the entire country became a single electoral division and all mandates were awarded to candidates on successful lists at the discretion of the sponsoring parties or coalitions, irrespective of numerical order.
 Milovanović was given the twenty-ninth position on the Radical Party's list.
 The list won twenty-three seats, and he did not receive a mandate for a second term.

-Online sources do not specify Milovanović's activities after 2000.
-An individual named Dragan Milovanović became the leader of the cultural organization "Sveti Sava" in 2014 and organized an event with Radical Party leader Vojislav Šešelj in December of the same year, but it is unclear if this is the same person.
+An individual named Dragan Milovanović became the leader of the cultural organization "Sveti Sava" in 2014 and organized an event with Radical Party leader Vojislav Šešelj in December of the same year.
+It is unclear if this is the same person.